Wolcen best builds: skills and gear to equip

 Builds for Campaign and Endgame

 So you’ve played a little bit of Wolcen and are now staring into the abyss that is the skill tree.
 Where do you even start?
 Luckily, there are some builds out there for new players looking for a bit of direction that cater to all types.
 From bloodthirsty warriors that spin axes repeatedly, to mages that want to see things explode.
-We’ve got a collection of the best builds right here for you to use.
+We’ve got a collection of the best builds right here for you to use, including one that we’ve found to be very handy indeed that we made.

 Wolcen builds guide